clay/amphora/lib/bootstrap.md

 When an Amphora instance is first created, it is empty except for data that is bootstrapped.
 Components, sites, and projects can have a `bootstrap.yml` file that populates the instance whenever a server is started.
-These files is always optional, but can be useful for automated testing or pre-populating your database.
+These data are always optional, but can be useful for automated testing or pre-populating your database.

 The bootstrap files are run in the following order: